Cinnamon and weight loss, how and why do they go together? What a difference this simple little spice can make.

 Does cinnamon lower cholesterol?

-According to the study on body composition and features of metabolic syndrome in pre-diabetic men and women that was published in the Journal of the International Society of Sports Nutrition in 2006, it does.
+According to a study published in the Journal of the International Society of Sports Nutrition in 2006* it does.
 It was shown to lower blood sugar, triglycerides and cholesterol and increase insulin sensitivity.

 Studies demonstrate that cinnamon lowers blood sugar,